All Episodes

 But I have to take a timeout.

-EIB Profit Center Break number one.
+EIB Profit Center break number one.

 Be right back.

-Open line Friday, America's real anchor man, El Rushball.
+America's real anchor man, El Rushball.

 Already having more fun than a human being should be allowed to have.

-Just saw the umson e-Harmony Ed.
+Just saw the Son e-Harmony ad.

 Is she up to the job?

-I note that it was never asked of Madeline Albright, it was never asked of Ron Brown.
+I note that it was never asked of Madeline Albright.

-Uh it was never asked of Jocelyn Elders, except by us.
+It was never asked of Jocelyn Elders, except by us.

-But we didn't care whether she was competent or not, because she was funny.
+But we didn't care whether she was competent or not because she was funny.

 You know, she was good material.

-But I mean, I tell you that the the I I ask this, and speaking of competence, you know, the other day I told you about this idiot, uh uh the French foreign minister Philippe Duste Blaze.
+And speaking of competence, you know, the other day I told you about this idiot, the French foreign minister Philippe Deuste-Blais.

 I'm just Americanizing his pronunciation of his name.

-Uh he called Iran a stabilizing force in the Middle East.
+He called Iran a stabilizing force in the Middle East.

-Deployment of foreign forces is not acceptable in any shape unless it's just based on UN rules and preserves the unity and territorial integrity of Lebanon.
+Deployment of foreign forces is not acceptable in any shape unless it's just, based on UN rules, and preserves the unity and territorial integrity of Lebanon.

 Just two days prior to this, he had talked about what a stabilizing force Iran is in the region.

-You want to talk about incompetence.
+You want to talk about incompetence?

 Go to the United Nations and go to France specifically.